zancas/resume/za_resume.rst

 * Wrote custom Python scripts to identify distinct clusters of microbial communities in the environment

-EPOB:
-'''''
+Environmental Population and Organismic Biology:
+''''''''''''''''''''''''''''''''''''''''''''''''

-performed electro-physiological experiments on zebrafish to determine the decision mechanism in fight or flight responses.
+* performed electro-physiological experiments on zebrafish to determine how signal integration led to left-right decisions in various stimulus regimes

+United State Marine Corps (USMC):
+'''''''''''''''''''''''''''''''''

+* gathered, analyzed, and interpreted battalion intelligence reports
+* organized, supervised, and led a squad of infantry Marines
+* performed ceremonial duties in Washington D.C.
+  - The Pentagon
+  - Arlington National Cemetary
+  - Headquarters Marine Corps "8th & I"
+  - The White House
+* performed the varied tasks of a Marine Rifleman

 Education:
 ''''''''''